What are digital goods?

 What are other news or information products?

-"Other news or information products" refers to products that disseminate news.
-"News" is defined in The American Heritage Dictionary of the English Language, fourth edition (2006), as: "Information about recent events or happenings, especially as reported by newspapers, websites, radio, television, and other forms of media" and includes "A presentation of such information, as in a newspaper or on a newscast."
+"Other news or information products" refers to products that disseminate news or information.
+"News" is defined in The American Heritage Dictionary of the English Language, fourth edition (2006), defines "news" as "Information about recent events or happenings, especially as reported by newspapers, websites, radio, television, and other forms of media" and includes "A presentation of such information, as in a newspaper or on a newscast."